A little story about Millwood Lake

 I don’t think the place was what she imagined, either.
 It was like an ancient mystical land had been rung out of all of its color and magic, and was now just a big echoey husk, lackluster, and far out of the way.
 That much of the intention, at least, was met.

 We watched a movie that night, and by the time we went to sleep, I felt nothing but weak.
 I hadn’t brushed my teeth for fear of contaminating my toothbrush, voting instead to lick the grime from my teeth to the sound of a far off telephone ringing.

-I left my hairbrush behind by accident, in one of the many drawers.
+I accidentally left my hairbrush behind, in one of the many drawers.
 I hope the maid who found it has enjoyed it after all this time, adding yet another notch to the brush’s ever-prolific handle.